How To Grow Sago Palm Tree (Cycas revoluta)

 Sago Palm Tree (Cycas revoluta).
 Photo by Flickr.

-The scientific name for the Sago Palm is – Cycas revoluta.
-This tough and very tropical-looking plant is not a palm at all but a cycad.
+The scientific name for the Sago Palm is Cycas revoluta.
+Despite its appearance, this rugged and distinctly tropical-looking plant is not a true palm but rather a cycad.

-Surprisingly, while cycads do look similar to palms, they are more closely related to pine trees than to palms.
-In fact, cycads are cone-bearing, woody plants with male and female plants producing cones similar to those of pine.
+Interestingly, while cycads share visual similarities with palm trees, they are taxonomically closer to pine trees than palms.
+In fact, cycads are cone-bearing woody plants, with male and female individuals producing cones akin to those found on pine trees.

-Cycas revoluta is very cold hardy palm and can be grown in states like Alaska, Alabama, Delaware, Maryland, Massachusetts, Mississippi, New Jersey, New York, Oklahoma, Tennessee and more.
+Cycas revoluta is remarkably cold-hardy and can be successfully cultivated in various states, including Alaska, Alabama, Delaware, Maryland, Massachusetts, Mississippi, New Jersey, New York, Oklahoma, Tennessee, and more.

 Buy Sago Palm Tree on Amazon »